symbiontik/k3s-gitops/README.md

 1. Follow [this Cloudflare guide](https://support.cloudflare.com/hc/en-us/articles/200167906-Securing-user-access-with-two-factor-authentication-2FA-) to secure your Cloudflare account with MFA.

 1. Follow [this Terraform Cloud guide](https://www.terraform.io/cloud-docs/users-teams-organizations/2fa) to secure your Terraform Cloud account with MFA.

-1.

-1. Optional: Add Cloudflare Admin, GitHub, Terraform Cloud, and your Kubernetes apps to your Cloudflare App Launcher.
+1. Optional: Follow [this Cloudflare guide](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/) to add Cloudflare Admin, GitHub, Terraform Cloud, your Kubernetes apps, and other applications to your Cloudflare App Launcher.

-Your ecosystem is now protected with multi-factor authentication.
+Your complete infrastructure ecosystem is now protected with multi-factor authentication.

 ## Threat protection and visibility with DNS layer security